 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Village of Fenton, Louisiana's basic financial statements.
-The schedule of compensation, benefits and other payments to agency head, schedule of compensation paid to the mayor and members of the board of aldermen, and schedule of insurance in force are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of compensation, benefits and other payments to agency head, schedule of compensation paid to the board of aldermen, schedule of insurance in force, and justice system funding schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The schedule of compensation, benefits and other payments to agency head and schedule of compensation paid to the mayor and members of the board of aldermen are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of compensation, benefits and other payments to agency head, schedule of compensation paid to the board of aldermen, and justice system funding schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of compensation, benefits and other payments to agency head and schedule of compensation paid to the mayor and members of the board of aldermen are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the schedule of compensation, benefits and other payments to agency head, schedule of compensation paid to the board of aldermen, and justice system funding schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.